danielparks/danielparks-zsh-theme/README.md

 ## Testing

-This comes with a simple zsh test harness.
-You can run tests with `./run-tests.zsh`, and if you want to see what prompts looks like in various situations, you can run `./run-tests.zsh --show-prompt`.
+This can be used with my [simple Zsh test harness][zsh-test-harness].
+You can run tests with `run-tests.zsh`, and if you want to see what prompts looks like in various situations, you can run `run-tests.zsh --show-output`.

 ## License